batoorsohail/react-portfolio/README.md

 # 📖 My Portfolio <a name="about-project"></a>

-A portfolio is one of the most important things for you to find a job.
-You can share it with the company you want to work for, and they can get more information about you through your portfolio.
+React Portfolio is a website that shows a simple introduction about me, the projects I have built, and the skills that I have.

 ## 🛠 Built With <a name="built-with"></a>

-### HTML and CSS <a name="HTML and Css"></a>
+### React and TailwindCSS <a name="HTML and Css"></a>

-HTML and CSS are tools that web developers use to add text, photos, and videos, and also to design a website

 <details>
   <summary>Client</summary>